 You can also order fresh seafood and fish fried and eat it out of a paper cone!
 Fried seafood cones are a scrumptious and fun way to enjoy this Cinque Terre specialty.

-Gelato is a must if you are visiting anywhere in Italy.
+If you’ve seen any movies set in Italy or visited the country yourself, you already know that gelato is a must when traveling to this beautiful country.
 But the gelato in Cinque Terre was my favorite during my trip!
 I especially enjoyed the stracciatella gelato, a sweet cream gelato with chocolate chips.

 Gelateria Vernazza in Vernazza and Geleteria La Scogliera in Monterroso are two great gelato shops in Vernazza and Monterroso.
 I’ve also heard fantastic things about 5Terre Gelateria Creperia in Manarola.